crocdialer/KinskiGL/README.md

 ![Preview](http://crocdialer.com/wp-content/uploads/2018/05/08.jpg)

-kinskiGL is a set of portable C++ libraries useful for cross-platform OpenGL applications.
+kinskiGL is a set of portable C++ libraries useful for dpad-platform OpenGL applications.

 currently known to compile and work for these platforms: